 Staff Nurse - RN - Occupational Health provides professional nursing care to on-site employees.
 Treats occupational injuries and illnesses, referring patients to emergency care facilities or outside medical resources as needed.
 Being a Staff Nurse - RN - Occupational Health performs pre-employment physical examinations, including vision and hearing screenings, blood work, and other related tests.
 Maintains employee medical records and ensures that record keeping procedures comply with legal and confidentiality requirements.
-Additionally, Staff Nurse - RN - Occupational Health may be responsible for administering flu vaccination, workers' compensation, disability, and/or employee health and safety training programs.
-Typically requires a bachelor's degree in nursing.
+Additionally, Staff Nurse - RN - Occupational Health may be responsible for administering flu vaccinations, workers' compensation, disability, and/or employee health and safety training programs.
+Requires a bachelor's degree in nursing or equivalent.
+Requires a Registered Nurse (RN) license.
 Typically reports to a manager or head of a unit/department.
-Requires a valid state RN license.
-Staff Nurse - RN - Occupational Health's years of experience requirement may be unspecified.
-Certification and/or licensing in the position's specialty is the main requirement.
+The Staff Nurse - RN - Occupational Health occasionally directed in several aspects of the work.
+Gaining exposure to some of the complex tasks within the job function.
+To be a Staff Nurse - RN - Occupational Health typically requires 2-4 years of related experience.